-Pesara Pappu or Yellow Moong Dal is a simple yet comforting side dish to be served with Pooris.
+Pesara Pappu Kura for Poori is a simple comforting side dish made with Split Yellow Moong Dal.
 My bond with this simple dish goes back to my growing up years.

 Pesara Pappu means Yellow Moong Dal in Telugu.
 As in Hindi, Dal refers both to the dish and the lentil.
 Kura in Telugu refers to any liquid side dish served with either Rice or Indian Bread.